Clarence Gamble: Pathfinder Fund

 In addition to paying the salaries of visiting nurses and health workers to staff the clinics and office workers to manage offices, Gamble paid for and distributed print materials: posters in native languages, comic-book-style pamphlets, flyers, reprints of scientific articles, booklets and books, and contraception manuals.
 He provided anatomical models of the human pelvis, purchased film strips and movies, and supported their production.

-As he had when hiring field workers to open clinics in the United States, Gamble chose women in their fifties to be his envoys.
+As he had when hiring field workers to open clinics in the United States, Gamble chose women in their 50s to be his envoys.

 Gamble and his fieldworkers adapted written materials and tailored their social interactions to local culture.
 In Puerto Rico, visiting nurses saw mothers at homes.

 Gamble advocated simple methods, allowing people to decide for themselves the number of children they wanted, and offered family planning methods that could be used without intensive medical supervision.
 However, he also provided the diaphragm and jelly when it was appropriate or requested.

 In 1957, at the suggestion of his attorney son-in-law, Lionel Epstein, husband of his oldest child, Sally, his philanthropic activity was incorporated into the new Pathfinder Fund, and Gamble was elected president by the board of directors on February 27, 1957.
 In 1991, The Pathfinder Fund was renamed Pathfinder International.

 In a typical report from 1959, The Pathfinder Fund listed its activities and expenditures: the fund was paying the salary of a nurse in Mombasa; a nurse in Burma; a nurse in Maadi, Egypt; supplemental salaries for nurses in Taiwan; part-time salary for secretary of the Associazione Italiana Per L'Educazione Demografica; salaries for three workers in Colombo, Sri Lanka; salaries for persons working for the family planning associations of Thailand and Bangladesh, both under supervision of Mrs. Roots; consultation fee for Dr. Luigi DeMarchi, (who, with his wife Maria Luisa DeMarchi, were crusaders for the legalization of birth control in Roman Catholic Italy); salary for a nurse in Hong Kong, who worked in an area of "hillside shacks beyond the ends of roads," occupied by refugees; and in August, supplementary payments of approximately $5 per month were allowed for nurses in Taiwan because the nurses must live in the village "where they were exposed to snakes, barking dogs, and sleeping behind doors with no locks."
 The Margaret Sanger Research Bureau was funded for a study of foam tablets, the salary of an intern, half the salary of the head of their research program, and general expenses.
 Miscellaneous grants were made to Princeton, PPFA, and local community groups.